olukayodepaul/BIMip/README.md

 ## 1. Introduction

 The Awareness Protocol (AWP) defines a lightweight message-based system for communicating user and device presence ("awareness") between entities.

 The PingPong Protocol (PPG) provides a standardized mechanism to verify connectivity between entities, measure latency, and detect lost connections.

 The Token Revoke Protocol (TRP) defines a mechanism for logging out specific devices or all devices of a user using JWT-based authentication.

-Contact and Block protocols allow managing contacts and blocking unwanted subscribers.
+Subscriber and Block protocols allow managing subscribers and blocking unwanted subscribers.

 Together, these form part of **BIMip (Binary Interface for Messaging & Internet Protocol).**